Skip to main content

 3. Property Injection and Injected<T>

-Property injection allows services to be injected into public properties after the object has been constructed.
-This pattern is commonly used when a class has optional dependencies or when class inheritance structures make constructor injection cumbersome.
+Property injection allows services to be injected into public properties after an object has been constructed.
+This pattern is used when a class has optional dependencies or when deep inheritance structures make constructor injection cumbersome.

 The Injected<T> Shorthand

-Optimizely provides the EPiServer.ServiceLocation.Injected<T> wrapper.
-It serves as a shorthand for property-level injection and is lazily resolved when the .Service property is first accessed.
+Optimizely provides the EPiServer.ServiceLocation.Injected<T> wrapper as a shorthand for property-level injection.
+The service is lazily resolved from the container when the .Service property is first accessed - no constructor parameter required.

 using EPiServer.ServiceLocation; public class MyCustomComponent { // Lazy-loaded property injection public Injected<IContentLoader> ContentLoader { get; set; } public void Execute() { // Resolved on first access var root = ContentLoader.Service.Get<PageData>(ContentReference.RootPage); } }